This is the OBJ8 File Format Specification, (c) 2005-2019 Laminar Research, All Rights Reserved.

 - Name is the device name, one of GNS430_1, GNS430_2, GNS530_1, GNS530_2, CDU739_1, CDU739_2, G1000_PFD1, G1000_MFD, G1000_PFD2.

-- The bus is the zero-based electrical system bus index that this device gets power from.
+- The bus is a bitfield, indicating all the electrical system bus indices (zero-based) that this device gets power from.

 - The lighting channel is the zero-based index for the instrument lighting rheostats that control the screen’s brightness.
 (Cockpit device lighting is not subject to ATTR_lit_level.)